How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 4 steps for moving from lead gen to demand gen

-To do this, she implemented four strategies 👇
+To do this, we implemented four strategies 👇

 1. Turning marketing into a media agency

-“We’ve been building what we call a ‘media machine’.”
+We have built what we call a ‘media machine’.

-“That is, we think like a media company.
+Which to us means that we think like a media company.
 We want to create value-led and entertaining content that educates, delights and builds brand affinity with our ICP.
-With that brand affinity, we create demand for our product.”
+With that brand affinity, we create demand for our product.

-Cognism has gone through a number of iterations when it comes to content strategy, specifically around what our content should cover.
+Cognism has undergone several iterations in its content strategy, specifically regarding what content should cover.
 But what became clear when looking into the data is that our audience responds best when we share insights related to what we are known for.

-In other words, when we talk about cold calling and outbound for our sales persona and this fundamental strategy switch towards demand generation for our marketing persona.
+In other words, when we talk about cold calling and outbound for our sales persona and this fundamental strategy switch towards demand generation and how that is evolving, for our marketing persona.

 In this way, tying content back to what we want to be known for also helps us tackle an issue many brands face when it comes to brand marketing.